corda/corda/docs/source/deploying-a-node.rst

 11. Provision the required certificates to your node.
 Contact the network permissioning service or see :doc:`permissioning`

+12. Depending on the versions of Corda and of the CorDapps used, database migration scripts might need to run before a node is able to start.
+    For more information refer to :doc:`database-management`

-12. **SystemD**: You can now start a node and its webserver and set the services to start on boot by running the following ``systemctl`` commands:
+13. **SystemD**: You can now start a node and its webserver and set the services to start on boot by running the following ``systemctl`` commands:

    * ``sudo systemctl daemon-reload``
    * ``sudo systemctl enable --now corda``
    * ``sudo systemctl enable --now corda-webserver``

-12. **Upstart**: You can now start a node and its webserver by running the following commands:
+13. **Upstart**: You can now start a node and its webserver by running the following commands:

    * ``sudo start corda``
    * ``sudo start corda-webserver``